Senate Republicans barely defeat effort by Democrats to force release of Epstein files

 “I ask my Republican colleagues, after all those years you spent calling for accountability, for transparency, for getting to the bottom of these awful crimes, why won’t you vote yes?"
 Senate Democratic leader Chuck Schumer said in a floor speech Wednesday.

+"This is not the right way to do it,” said Sen. Mike Rounds, a South Dakota Republican.

-Senate Majority Leader John Thune, a South Dakota Republican, said earlier this week that the Justice Department “has already released tons of files" on Epstein.
+Senate Majority Leader John Thune said earlier this week that the Justice Department “has already released tons of files" on Epstein.

-“I trust them in terms of having the confidence that they’ll get as much information out there as possible in a way that protects the rights of the victims,” he added.
+“I trust them in terms of having the confidence that they’ll get as much information out there as possible in a way that protects the rights of the victims,” added Thune, R-S.D.

 Still, many in the Republican base — as well as some victims of Epstein's abuse — have been unsatisfied with what the Justice Department has so far released.